-Today, epartments now include Allied Professions, Curriculum and Instruction, and Educational Leadership.
+Today, departments now consist of Allied Professions, and Curriculum and Instruction.

 The first “real” home for the Department of Education was the Taylor Building, which was named for Dr. James T. Taylor, a faculty member of 33 years.
 The Taylor building was dedicated November 6, 1970 on Founder’s Day.
 This three-story building also housed the Departments of Geography, Psychology.
 The Dark Room Production Studio, Conference Room, Lounge, Auditorium, and offices were located on the first floor.
 The second floor had classrooms only.
 The third floor housed the Departments of Geography and Psychology.

 The School of Education moved into its present facility in August 2000.
 It was named in honor of The Honorable Representative H. M. Michaux, Jr. of the North Carolina House of Representatives and was dedicated on June 15, 2007.
 The 109,000 square foot state of the art building has full wireless capability and contains the following resources: